Himanshu-Broliya/MovieFlix/README.md

 # MovieFlix

-A brief description of what this project does and who it's for
+It is a demo assignment project for a job application.

 ## Demo